ST10303017/ST10303017_PROG6221_POE/README.md

-Sure, here is the updated README with the complete list of updates, including all the features we implemented without the input validation item.

----

 # Recipe Manager Application

 This README provides instructions on how to compile and run the Recipe Manager application, which is a simple console application written in C# using .NET Framework 4.8.